Rohini763/Rohini763/README.md

 - 😄 Pronouns: ...she/her
-- ⚡ Fun fact: ...i do better day by day! love to make rangoli! found the fun in magical technology releted things!!!
+- ⚡ Fun fact: ...i do better day by day! love to make rangoli! always i has been found the fun in magical technology releted things!!!
      <hr>

 ### Languages and Tools: